GeneZharov/introversion/README.md

 });
 ```

-First we need to wrap a desired expression in a muted watcher:
+First, we need to wrap the desired expression in a muted watcher:

 ```js
 // module.js